Guide to Proper Flatbed Load Securement

 The Importance of Proper Load Securement for Flatbeds

-Flatbed load securement is a little different from the proper reefer loading.
-There are rules and standards that are key like ensuring cargo does not:
+Flatbed load securement is a little different from proper reefer loading.
+There are rules and standards that are key, like ensuring cargo does not:

 • Blow, tumble, or detach from the vehicle